Allaman/knowledge.rootknecht.net/pages/01.home/ansible-playbook-waiting-for-reboot-of-target/item.md

 title: 'Ansible playbook waiting for reboot of target'
 taxonomy:
     category:
+        - Linux
         - DevOps
-        - Linux
 ---

+!
+UPDATE: Since Ansible 2.7 there is a [reboot module](https://docs.ansible.com/ansible/devel/modules/reboot_module.html)

-Sometimes a reboot of a machine during Ansible operation is required, e.g. when altering the network config (I am aware of the possibility of restarting the network service but I have made bad experiences regarding the reliability of this method).
-Nevertheless, reboot and restart of the network results in a lost ssh connection.
+Sometimes a reboot of a machine during Ansible operation is required.
+Reboot results in a lost ssh connection.

 Here is a way how to properly tell Ansible to handle a machines reboot in the middle of its operation without failing.

-The following playbook snippet reconfigures the network, performs a reboot of the server while wating for it to come back with its new IP address. `host_name` and `ip_address` must be provided from external call.
+The following playbook snippet reconfigures the network (especially the IP), performs a reboot of the server while wating for it to come back with its new IP address. `host_name` and `ip_address` must be provided from a external call.

 ```yaml
 ---